tiago-volta/IG-FoodAllergy/README.md

 # Food Allergy Implementation Guide

-This Implementation Guide (IG) was created as a **test project** for the purpose of learning and experimenting with the creation of FHIR resources related to food allergies — specifically, **peanut allergy**.
+This Implementation Guide (IG) was created as a **test project** for the purpose of learning and experimenting with the creation of FHIR resources related to food allergies.

 ## Purpose